Bank regulation and supervision: Credit rating requirement

 Banks may be required to obtain and maintain a current credit rating from an approved credit rating agency, and to disclose it to investors and prospective investors.
 Also, banks may be required to maintain a minimum credit rating.
 These ratings are designed to provide color for prospective clients or investors regarding the relative risk that one assumes when engaging in business with the bank.
 The ratings reflect the tendencies of the bank to take on high risk endeavors, in addition to the likelihood of succeeding in such deals or initiatives.
 The rating agencies that banks are most strictly governed by, referred to as the "Big Three" are the Fitch Group, Standard and Poor's and Moody's.
 These agencies hold the most influence over how banks (and all public companies) are viewed by those engaged in the public market.
 Following the 2008 financial crisis, many economists have argued that these agencies face a serious conflict of interest in their core business model.
 Clients pay these agencies to rate their company based on their relative riskiness in the market.
 The question then is, to whom is the agency providing its service: the company or the market?

-European financial economics experts – notably the World Pensions Council (WPC) have argued that European powers such as France and Germany pushed dogmatically and naively for the adoption of the "Basel II recommendations", adopted in 2005, transposed in European Union law through the Capital Requirements Directive (CRD).
+European financial economics experts – notably the World Pensions Council (WPC) have argued that European powers such as France and Germany pushed dogmatically and naively for the adoption of Basel II, adopted in 2005, transposed in European Union law through the Capital Requirements Directive (CRD).
 In essence, they forced European banks, and, more importantly, the European Central Bank itself, to rely more than ever on the standardized assessments of "credit risk" marketed aggressively by two US credit rating agencies – Moody's and S&P, thus using public policy and ultimately taxpayers' money to strengthen anti-competitive duopolistic practices akin to exclusive dealing.
 Ironically, European governments have abdicated most of their regulatory authority in favor of a non-European, highly deregulated, private cartel.